Northampton Parish, New Brunswick

-Northampton is a civil parish in Carleton County, New Brunswick, Canada, sitting across the Saint John River from Woodstock.
-It comprises two local service districts, both of which are members of the Western Valley Regional Service Commission (WVRSC).
+Northampton is a geographic parish in Carleton County, New Brunswick, Canada, sitting across the Saint John River from Woodstock.

+Prior to the 2023 governance reform, for governance purposes it comprised two local service districts, both of which were members of the Western Valley Regional Service Commission (WVRSC).

-The Census subdivision of Northampton Parish shares the civil parish's borders.
+The Census subdivision of Northampton Parish shares the geographic parish's borders.

 Origin of name

 The parish's name may have come from it being on what was then the northern edge of York County.

 History

 Northampton was erected in 1786 as one of York County's original parishes.
 It originally included most of Southampton Parish and modern Northampton Parish.

 Boundaries

 Northampton Parish is roughly triangular in shape, bounded: